About cerebral palsy

 Collaborative project involving researchers, clinicians and allied health professionals, parents, carers and persons with cerebral palsy to support research, and provide resources and training on cerebral palsy.

-A research centre that is very active in generating knowledge developmental conditions including cerebral palsy.
+A research centre that is very active in generating knowledge about developmental conditions including cerebral palsy.

 For More Information